ianwalter/exclude-assets-plugin/README.md

 ## Usage

-Here's an example of a stripped down Webpack configuation that excludes all JavaScript assets from the generated HTML file:
+Here's an example of a stripped down Webpack configuration that excludes all JavaScript assets from the generated HTML file:

 ```js